chadsmith/OpenVBX-Plugin-Outbound/README.md

 `*/5  * * * * /usr/bin/php5 /PATH_TO_OPENVBX/plugins/outbound/cron.php`

-If using cron source or a poorman's cron use:
+If using cron source, a poorman's cron and webcron service like EasyCron.com use:

 `http://YOUR_DOMAIN/hook/outbound/cron`